Archima20/Archima20/README.md

 🔧 I’m looking to collaborate with an innovative & supportive team.

-🧑‍💻 I want to become a Data Scientist and I am passionate about AI solutions for business challanges.
+🧑‍💻 I want to become a Data Scientist and am passionate about AI solutions for business challenges.

 #  💻 Technologies: